How to Steer Clear of Salmonella in Backyard Chickens

 Keep Your Coop Supplies Separate

 While most people don’t think of creating a germ barrier between their backyard and their home, you’ll want to avoid tracking bacteria from the coop into your house.
 To do this, designate specific shoes to wear while in the coop, or put on disposable booties to be used only when around the chickens and their droppings.
-(My sister-in-law keeps a supply of paper booties for guests, like me, to put over our shoes when we visit the chickens.)
-Also, keep coop tools (like rakes or shovels) separate from other backyard tools so you don’t cross-contaminate your garden supplies with chicken bacteria.
+(My sister-in-law keeps a supply of paper booties for guests, like me, to put over shoes when visiting the chickens.)
+Also, keep coop tools (like rakes or shovels) separate from other backyard tools so you don’t contaminate your garden supplies with chicken bacteria.
 And if you lend your coop tools to a friend or neighbor, disinfect them between uses.
-“Sharing tools is one of the main ways that microbes flow between backyard flocks,” Blatchard says.
+“Sharing tools is one of the main ways that microbes flow between backyard flocks,” Blatchford says.

 Wearing disposable booties inside the coop keeps you from tracking bacteria into the house.